erikgoe/Sim8051/README.md

 Head to the releases section to download the application or build it using the instructions below.
 Some simple example programs can be found in the `examples` directory.
 Please be aware that not every instruction has been extensively tested, so expect bugs.

-Feel free to open an issue, if you find a bug or have other suggestions/ideas.
+Feel free to open an issue, if you find a bug or have other suggestions/ideas or questions.

 ## Why?
 I need a simulator for my little compiler project and didn't find a simple one that compiles on linux, so I thought it would make sense to "quickly" write my own.

+## Features
+* Simulate the microcontroller with its whole ISA.
+* Load programs from Intel hex files.
+* Timers.
+* Interrupts.
+* External ram.
+* Assembly view with decoded instructions and live-update of register content.
+* Ste-by-step execution and breakpoints (address and instruction based).
+* Assembly editor with integrated assembler that allows an easier workflow.
+* Simple decimal to hexadecimal converter (also vice versa).
+* Flexible GUI: dock or hide windows according to your preferences.

 ## Usage notes
 * GUI docking: I recommend to create a proper layout by moving the sub-windows to the window edges.